Perhaps the number one rule in life is to look after your feet – and everything else will follow.

 Of course, we’d all like our garments to be able to keep the weather and conditions at bay, but some are much better at it than others.

-100% waterproof boots are usually made out of durable PVC, while other boots use a combination of materials, including synthetic leathers, polyester and nylon.
+100% waterproof boots are usually made out of durable PVC.
+In contrast, other boots use various materials, including synthetic leathers, polyester, and nylon.

 Without going into the gory details or putting the fear of God into new anglers, fishing does suffer its fair share of accidents.

-And while we’re talking about fishing accidents, remember that sun damage is a contributing factor to injuries when you’re out on the water – so wear a good quality fishing hat, and you’ll keep those harmful UV rays at bay.
+And while we’re talking about fishing accidents, remember that sun damage contributes to injuries when you’re out on the water – so wear a good quality fishing hat.
+You’ll keep those harmful UV rays at bay.

 Sole and Grip

 You can literally stand or fall on a fishing boots grip, so you need to make sure that the grip on the sole of your fishing boots is adequate for the task at hand.